SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 The usage help can be heavily customized.
 We've already seen how it can be customized using things such as custom value descriptions, or various properties of the [`UsageWriter`][] class.
-These can also be used to control the indentation of the text, what elements to include, and various small formatting changes such as whether to white space or the custom name/value separator.
+These can also be used to control the indentation of the text, what elements to include, and various small formatting changes such as whether to use white space or the custom separator between argument names and values.

 To customize the usage even further, you can derive a class from the [`UsageWriter`][] class.
 The [`UsageWriter`][] class has protected virtual methods for every part of the usage.
 These range from